15 Ecommerce email examples every store should know

 See how real ecommerce brands use email to welcome shoppers, recover lost carts, share updates, collect reviews, and bring customers back for more sales.

 Ecommerce stores use email blasts that work like one huge announcement.
-They give out an offer, hope for sales, and continue to repeat themselves.
+They send an offer, hope for sales, and keep repeating it.
 Successful ecommerce stores do not do it this way.
-They use appropriate emails at appropriate times.
+They send the right emails at the right times.

 An ecommerce email is any message an online store sends a customer, from a welcome note to a shipping update to a birthday reward.